ElixirTeSS/docs/TeSS_docs/content/workflows.md

 6. Repeat step 5 to add multiple nodes for this workflow.
 8. You can move the nodes in the diagram area.
 9. When you have finished, click the ‘Create workflow’ button.

+### Fork a workflow

+Alternatively, you can 'fork' an existing workflow; in other words, take a copy and modify it to appear as a new, distinct workflow that you own.

+1. Navigate to the page for the original workflow.
+2. Click the ‘Fork’ button at the top-right of the page.
+3. Make your changes then click the ‘Save workflow’ button at the bottom.

 ### Managing collaborators